 At this point, you should have a photo of a well-exposed subject, and you should have a photo of a well-exposed background.

-Take these two photos, import them into a program such as Lightroom, Photoshop, or Aurora HDR, and then merge them together using the high dynamic range function.
+Take these two photos, import them into a program such as Lightroom, Photoshop, or Merge HDR, and then merge them together using the high dynamic range function.

 (The specifics of the merging process are beyond the scope of this article, but you can read more about it here.)

-Generally, you’ll end up with a very well-exposed subject, a very well-exposed background, and a photo that just looks really nice.
+Generally, you’ll end up with a very well-exposed subject, a very well-exposed background, and a photo that just looks really impressive.

 But, as I said above, this technique can be difficult–or impossible–to pull off.